DannyBen/rspec_approvals/README.md

 ### `auto_approve`

-If you wish to automatically approvoe all new or changed fixtures, you can set the `auto_approve` configuration option to `true`.
+If you wish to automatically approve all new or changed fixtures, you can set the `auto_approve` configuration option to `true`.
 By default, auto approval is enabled if the environment variable `AUTO_APPROVE` is set.